 - Stay connected to your supervisor and workmates in creative ways, for example, using Microsoft Teams, Webex, Skype, Zoom or regular phone calls.

-You may feel worried about continuing to work in your usual setting when many around you are working from home.
+You may feel worried about continuing to work in your usual setting when some people are still working from home.
 It’s important to manage your worries and seek help if they are getting too much.
-Check out the Australian Government Head to Health webpage – Psychological tips for coping with infectious diseases – for practical ways to help you and your loved ones cope with anxiety and worry about infectious diseases.
+Check out the Australian Government Head to Health webpage – Maintaining good mental health – for practical ways to help you and your loved ones cope with anxiety and worry at this time.

 You may also want to check out SANE Australia’s advice from one of its Help Centre counsellors on managing nervousness or anxiety around returning to workplaces during COVID.
 Access the advice here.

 Packing a healthy lunch and snacks is a great option to ensure you look after yourself during your work day.
 Check out the ACT Nutrition Support Service for Healthy Lunch and Snack Ideas.
 If you’re a shift worker, check out their Nutrition for Shift Workers Factsheet.

 If you have any concerns regarding Work Health and Safety that you feel have not been adequately responded to by your employer, you can call WorkSafe ACT on (02) 6207 3000 or visit the WorkSafe ACT website.